Redfish on the half shell is a classic Gulf Coast dish, and it is easily translatable to many other kinds of fish.

-Big, bass-like fish tend to get thick, their meat coarse, and their scales big.
+As big, bass-like fish tend to get thick, their meat gets coarse, and their scales get big.
 Just like a bull red.

-Why?
-Because that armor shields the meat, allowing you to set the fish on a smoky grill, ideally coated in Cajun seasoning, on a smoky grill and allow it to cook to perfection without destroying the fish.
+Why leave the scales on?
+Because that armor shields the meat, allowing you to set the fish, ideally coated in Cajun seasoning, on a smoky grill and allow it to cook to perfection without destroying the fish.
 When it’s ready, you slide a spatula under the meat but above the skin, and the meat will slip off, leaving the charred skin and scales.

-Or, since the scales are basically made of the same stuff as your fingernails, they won’t stick to your grill, so you can take the whole thing off if you want.
+And, since the scales are basically made of the same stuff as your fingernails, they won’t stick to your grill, so you can take the whole thing off if you want.
 It’s a genius preparation for big fillets.
 Try it with any large, bass-like fish: largemouth bass, snapper, grouper, big black seabass or sheepshead, and of course black and red drum.

 - 1/4 cup kosher salt